YakShaveFx/outboxkit/docs/mongodb/polling.md

 As discussed in [Core/Producing messages](/core/producing-messages), the `IBatchProducer` `ProduceAsync` method receives an `OutboxKey`, composed by a provider key (`"mongodb_polling"` in this case) and a client key, which is what you passed to `WithMongoDbPolling`.
 If you only have one outbox and don't set the key, you'll get the `string` `"default"`.

 The `k` parameter shown in the example above in the `WithDatabaseFactory` method is also the aforementioned `OutboxKey`, and it's passed in case it's useful to resolve the `IMongoDatabase` instance.
 If you don't need it, you can just ignore it.

+## Important notes

+- Due to the need to implement a distributed locking mechanism, not just using something provided by the database itself, makes the likelihood of bugs in this provider higher than in others.
+Hopefully it's implemented well, but if you find any issues, please report them.
+- For simplicity and testability, the distributed locking mechanism uses the date/time of the machine running the application to determine lock expiration.
+For this reason, when running multiple instances of the application, it's important that the clocks are in sync, otherwise there might be unexpected behavior.
+Other approaches might be considered, but at this point, it seemed an acceptable approach.
+- This implementation of the MongoDB polling provider was designed exclusively to be used with a primary database instance.
+It wasn't thought or tested to be used with sharded clusters.